-Minimum of 16 hours/week at practicum site (20-24 or more hours a week are expected by most practicum sites) and a weekly seminar at PCOM performing the basics of evaluation, psychological assessment, psychotherapy skills, and other work appropriate to the role of a beginning psychologist.
-Supervision by PCOM faculty or designated supervisors is provided.
+Minimum of 24 hours/week at practicum site (most students complete 24-32 hours a week) and a weekly seminar at PCOM performing the basics of evaluation, psychological assessment, psychotherapy, consultation, evidence-based intervention/psychotherapy and other work appropriate to the role of a beginning psychologist.
 Additional elective practicum hours are an option.
 Course material builds upon skills learned in Practicum I, II and III, and includes describing principles of collaborative assessment and integrative psychological test report writing, strategies for integrating psychological test data that tap different dimensions of cognitive processing, affective functioning, and personality functioning into a coherent description of the whole person, and proving jargon-free strategies for providing feedback of standard psychological test and assessment results to diverse individuals and groups that accounts for health literacy and enhances treatment adherence.
 Students view a video of a faculty providing assessment feedback and provide critical feedback.
-In addition, students are introduced to the APPIC internship process and strategies for writing the first (autobiographical) essay.
 Students are expected to serve as peer consultants during weekly case discussions with a focus upon diversity issues.
+Prerequisites: CPSY 652, CPSY 653 and CPSY 654.

-CPSY 656 - Geropsychology
+CPSY 656 - Geropsychology 3 credits